-My favorite burgers are: quinoa & black lentil burgers oat & black bean burgers
+My favorite burgers are: quinoa, sweet potato & black lentil burgers mushroom, black rice & black bean burgers

 Cashew Sweet Cream

 Combine cashews (raw, not roasted), dried pitted dates, and water to taste in a blender on dip setting.
 Omit dates if you want to make a cream to add to soups or vegetables.